-2.3.2 Sale of units (including Liquidity Mechanism) in Australian unit trusts for non-FIF interests
+2.3.2 Sale of units in Australian unit trusts for non-FIF interests

 NZ does not have a capital gains tax regime.
 However, as can be seen below, a number of instances exist where the capital gain made on an investment should be subject to income tax.